yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is a framework designed to perform real time investments in the forex market.
-Designed to create expert advisors, perform analysis, manage portfolios, test and execute investments. s
+MidaFX is a framework designed to perform real time investments in the securities market.
+Designed to create expert advisors, perform analysis, manage portfolios, test and execute investments.

 ## Installation
 ```console
 npm install midafx